OfekMalul/weather_app_project_eks/README.md

 5. Giithub Repository -- pull request
  - new pull request --> Create Pull Request
  - Upon success --> Merge branch to main

-# Summary
-At this stage you have two pipelines configured for your project and ready to start testing and integrate your changes.